-Becket lived a happy gay life and there was no guilt until he saw a Bible, but somewhat as an enemy.
-Similarly, Jackie liked girls at age 5.
-At 19, she had her first girlfriend, until Romans 1:26 convicted her.
+Becket Cook lived a happy gay life, and there was no guilt until he realized it was superficial.
+Similarly, Jackie Hill liked girls at 5 years old.
+At 19, she had her first girlfriend, and they were fine until Romans 1:26 convicted her.

 → Practical steps in overcoming internet porn.

-Being tempted is not (yet) sin
+Temptation is not (yet) sin

-Before sin is a temptation (James 1:13-15).
-If you give in, the penalty is death (Romans 6:23).
-Jesus became a man and He was tempted on all sides, yet He did not sin (John 8:11).
-Jesus overcame sin as a man (John 16:33).
+Before sin is a temptation (James 1:13-15), if you give in, the penalty is death (Romans 6:23).
+Jesus became a man, and He was tempted on all sides, yet He did not sin (John 8:11).
+Jesus did not sin even as a man (John 16:33).

 It’s the identity you choose

-“Homosexuality in the Bible” is a verb says
+Homosexuality in the Bible is a verb, says

 Jesus didn’t dwell much on her immoral behavior but on “sexual purity.”
 In fact, God will remember our sins no more (Hebrews 8:12).
-Jesus calls you to be holy because we were created in Him and through Him.
+Jesus calls us to be holy because we were created in Him and through Him.
 (Colossians 1:16)

 What if you still struggle with gay feelings?